weijuey/tp/docs/DeveloperGuide.md

 **MSS**

-1. User adds a person with the required fields
+1. User adds a person with the required fields.
 2. d'Intérieur shows the new contact added with the details entered.

-    Use case ends
+    Use case ends.

 **Extensions**

 * 1a.
-User includes address field
+User includes address field.

-  * Use case resumes at step 2
+  * Use case resumes at step 2.

 **UC02: Delete a contact**

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. d'Intérieur shows a list of contacts
+2. d'Intérieur shows a list of contacts.
-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific contact in the list.
-4. d'Intérieur deletes the contact
+4. d'Intérieur deletes the contact.

   Use case ends.